 How Cybersecurity Centers Use RGB Spectrum’s Video Technology

-The battle against cyber attacks and hacking rages on.
-There continue to be an increasing number of cybersecurity threats victimizing public, private and government sectors.
+The battle against cyber attacks rages on.
+Increasing cybersecurity threats continue to victimize the public, private, and government sectors.
 The key to thwarting these threats is to deploy leading-edge technologies that can track and monitor cyber criminals and detect when breaches occur.
 It’s time to terminate threats in real time.

 RGB Spectrum’s state-of-the-art visualization and networked video solutions are critical tools in the fight against ever-evolving cyber threat actors.
 Our technologies provide real-time processing, distribution, and display of critical visual information to facilitate a deep understanding of potential threats and the ability to quickly collaborate with others.
 With our solutions, security personnel can monitor and control multiple types of visual sources in order to identify vulnerabilities, detect suspicious activity, and protect valuable assets.

 Pulling together multiple data sources into a centralized operations center is where RGB Spectrum innovation excels.
 Imagine being able to combine data feeds like global internet traffic, cyber attack alerts, dark web transactions, hacking community chatter, threat intelligence, and even a worldwide news broadcast.
 By consolidating and displaying these disparate sources, users can make better decisions, faster.
 With RGB Spectrum technology, users can quickly move windows around on a single monitor to pull up the most pertinent data to their decision-making needs and share that visual information with others across the room, throughout the facility or around the globe.

 Our technology’s field-proven reliability ensures 24/7 mission-critical operation.

 Let’s look at two ways customers are deploying RGB Spectrum technology to thwart growing global cybersecurity threats: